 2. Why is it important to include the study of religion in school curriculum?

-The Center addresses this question based on the principles found in the publication Religion in the Public School Curriculum: Questions and Answers, issued by a coalition of 17 major religious and educational organizations.
+The Center addresses this question based on the principles found in the publication Finding Common Ground: A First Amendment Guide to Religion and Public Schools, issued by a coalition of 17 major religious and educational organizations.

 Because religion plays a significant role in history and society, study about religion in essential to understanding both the nation and the world.
 Omission of facts about religion can give students the false impression that the religious life of humankind is insignificant or unimportant.
 Failure to understand even the basic symbols, practices, and concepts of the various religions makes much of history, literature, art and contemporary life unintelligible.